Malaysian landscape

 Mossy Forest

-A mystical cloud forest covered in moss, accessible via hiking trails.
+A mystical, moss-covered cloud forest, accessible via hiking trails.

 Day 1-3: Kuala Lumpur

-Arrival, acclimation, visits to historical districts, and modern shopping.
-Rooftop dinner to admire the city.
+Arrival, settling in, visits to the historic districts and modern shopping.
+Rooftop dinner to take in the city.

 Day 4-6: Cameron Highlands

-Journey to the mountains.
-Morning hikes, visit to tea plantations, and welcome coolness.
+Journey up to the mountains.
+Morning hikes, tea plantation visits and a welcome breath of cool air.

 Day 7-10: Penang (George Town)

-Cultural and gastronomic immersion.
-Street art, clan temples, and night markets.
+Cultural and culinary immersion.
+Street art, clan temples and night markets.

-End of seaside stay.
-Diving, relaxation on the white sand, and cocktails at sunset.
+A beachside finish to the trip.
+Diving, lazing on the white sand and cocktails at sunset.

 The Weather

-Beware of monsoons!
-The East Coast should be avoided from November to March; favor the West Coast during this period.
+Watch out for the monsoons!
+Avoid the East Coast from November to March, and favour the West Coast during this period.

 Transport

-Use the Grab app for urban travel and VIP buses for long trips.
+Use the Grab app for getting around town and VIP buses for long journeys.

-In 2026, Malaysia is very popular.
-Book your accommodations and treks in Borneo at least 3 months in advance.
+In 2026, Malaysia is hugely popular.
+Book your accommodation and Borneo treks at least 3 months in advance.

 Etiquette

-Respect dress codes when visiting temples and places of worship.
+Respect the dress codes when visiting temples and places of worship.

-"Settling here in 2024 was the best decision.
-You never get bored.
-One weekend you're at 2000m altitude in the cool, the next you're diving with turtles." — Marc, expat in KL for 2 years
+"Moving here in 2024 was the best decision I ever made.
+You're never bored.
+One weekend you're up at 2,000m in the cool air, the next you're diving with turtles." — Marc, an expat in KL for 2 years

-"The diversity of leisure activities in Malaysia is incredible.
-My children love the theme parks and the mangrove forests of Langkawi." — Sophie, with her family in Penang
+"The variety of things to do in Malaysia is incredible.
+My kids love the theme parks and the mangrove forests of Langkawi." — Sophie, with family in Penang

 Frequently Asked Questions: Leisure in Malaysia

 It depends on the region.
-For the East Coast (Perhentian, Tioman), aim for March to October.
-For the West Coast (KL, Penang, Langkawi), it's ideal all year round, even if the monsoon is more pronounced at the end of the year.
+For the East Coast (Perhentians, Tioman), aim for March to October.
+For the West Coast (KL, Penang, Langkawi), it's great year-round, even if the monsoon is more pronounced towards the end of the year.

-Is it safe to travel alone in Malaysia?
+Is it safe to travel solo in Malaysia?

 Yes, Malaysia is one of the safest countries in Southeast Asia.
-However, like everywhere, keep an eye on your personal belongings in tourist areas.
-Consult our guide on safety in Malaysia.
+That said, as everywhere, keep an eye on your belongings in tourist areas.
+Read our guide to safety in Malaysia.

 What budget should I plan for 2 weeks of leisure?

-For an average profile, count on approximately 2500 to 4000 MYR per person for activities, admissions, and outings (excluding flights and hotels).
+For a mid-range profile, expect around 2,500 to 4,000 MYR per person for activities, entries and days out (excluding flights and hotels).
 Use our simulator above for more precision.

-Is a guide required for treks in Borneo?
+Do I need a guide for treks in Borneo?

-For Mount Kinabalu and most deep national parks, a certified guide is mandatory and essential for your safety and the preservation of the environment.
+For Mount Kinabalu and most of the deeper national parks, a certified guide is mandatory and essential for your safety and for protecting the environment.

 What are the best activities for children?

-Legoland in Johor Bahru, Sunway Lagoon in KL, and educational centers like KidZania are excellent options.
-Nature parks like Aquaria KLCC are also very popular.
+Legoland in Johor Bahru, Sunway Lagoon in KL, and educational centres like KidZania are excellent options.
+Nature attractions such as Aquaria KLCC are also a big hit.

-Favor the Sepilok Rehabilitation Centre in Sabah or Semenggoh in Sarawak.
-Direct observation in the wild along the Kinabatangan River is also an excellent respectful option.
+Choose the Sepilok rehabilitation centre in Sabah or Semenggoh in Sarawak.
+Observing them directly in the wild along the Kinabatangan River is also an excellent, respectful option.

 Yes, English is very widely spoken throughout the tourism sector.
-However, learning a few words of Malay will always be very much appreciated by the locals.
+That said, learning a few words of Malay will always be greatly appreciated by the locals.

-Can you rent a car to explore the country?
+Can I rent a car to explore the country?

 Absolutely.
 The roads are in excellent condition.
-Don't forget your international license and know that driving is on the left!
+Don't forget your international driving permit, and bear in mind that they drive on the left!

 Are there any cultural festivals not to be missed?

-Chinese New Year, Hari Raya (end of Ramadan), Deepavali, and Thaipusam are incredible moments to experience.
-Consult our festival calendar.
+Chinese New Year, Hari Raya (the end of Ramadan), Deepavali and Thaipusam are incredible occasions to experience.
+Check out our festival calendar.

-"Malaysia cannot be told, it must be lived."
+"Malaysia can't be told, it has to be lived."

-Join our community to exchange tips and discover hidden gems everywhere in the country.
+Join our community to share your tips and discover hidden gems all across the country.